Academy of the Social Sciences in Australia: Awards

-The Paul Bourke Awards for Early Career Research are named in honour of the Academy’s past president Paul Francis Bourke (1938–1999) who was a product of the History school at the University of Melbourne and went on to become one of the first Australian historians to obtain American style doctoral training.
+The Paul Bourke Awards for Early Career Research are named in honour of the Academy's past president Paul Francis Bourke (1938–1999) who was a product of the History school at the University of Melbourne and went on to become one of the first Australian historians to obtain American style doctoral training.

 Whilst at Flinders University, he served as Professor of American Studies and also as Pro-Vice Chancellor.
 From Flinders University, he went on to become the Director of the RSSS at the Australian National University and also served as the President of The Academy of the Social Sciences in Australia (1993–1997).
 Amongst scholars, the contribution Paul made to the field of performance measurement is considered to be invaluable.

 Based on nominations from Fellows, each Panel of the Academy will select one outstanding scholar to receive one of four Paul Bourke Awards.
 It is the intention of the Academy that the awards are presented to social science researchers who, at the time of nomination, do not yet hold an Associate Professor or Professorial appointment.
 Such persons are normally within five years of receiving their doctorate, but allowances are made for career interruptions.

 The awards consist of a Citation and Medallion presented to each of the four winners at the Academy Annual Dinner.
-With the agreement of the winners’ home university, a jointly-sponsored lecture will be delivered by each of the winners during the year following receipt of the awards.
+With the agreement of the winners' home university, a jointly sponsored lecture will be delivered by each of the winners during the year following receipt of the awards.
 The winners will also prepare a promotional article on their research to be published by the Academy.

+The Rechnitz Memorial Award for "excellence in research leadership and advancement of knowledge of Indigenous society, culture and language" was inaugurated in 2025 and first awarded to Marcia Langton.
+This award complements a program of Rechnitz Fund grants for early- and mid-career Aboriginal and Torres Strait Islander researchers working in the social sciences.
+Both the Awards and the Grants are supported by a bequest from the estate of WWII deportee the late Rev Dr Wilhelm Rechnitz, who spent considerable time living and working in the Torres Strait Islands.

 Workshops

-The Academy’s long-standing Workshop Program provides small grants to support interdisciplinary meetings discussing contemporary policy or research issues of interest to the social sciences.
+The Academy's long-standing Workshop Program provides small grants to support interdisciplinary meetings discussing contemporary policy or research issues of interest to the social sciences.
 The workshops usually run for two-days and involve around 20 invited experts; mostly from the research sector, but also where relevant from government, the community sector or industry.
 It is a condition of funding that workshops are gender balanced in terms of speakers and participants, and include at least two early career researchers.

 Each workshop supported by the Academy must also produce a report for online or physical publication by the Academy.